-Arriving at school late can be a distraction not only to the student who is tardy, but to their peers and teachers as well.
+Arriving at school late can be a distraction not only to the student who is tardy, but to his/her peers and teachers as well.
 We encourage parents and students to make every effort to be at school on time.
 Students who are not in class prepared for work at 8:00 am, or for the tardy bell for each subsequent class period are considered tardy.
 The following is the procedure for addressing students who are tardy:

 - 1. Students arriving after 8:00 am must report directly to the school office to sign in and receive a tardy slip. - 2.
 When students sign in, they are to present written documentation explaining why they are tardy. - 3.
 A tardy will be excused for any unforeseen incident out of the control of the parent/student (accidents, inclement weather, etc.). - 4.
 Students who are tardy 5 times or more to homeroom or 3 times to individual classes will receive detention. - 5.
-The Dean of Students may request a conference with the family to discuss excessive tardiness.
+The Dean of Students will request a conference with the family to discuss excessive tardiness. - 6.
+Three tardies (excused or unexcused) will be converted to a 1-day absence (excused or unexcused).